 For men whose cancer has spread from the testicle and who have metastatic testis cancer (elsewhere in the body) or in the lymph nodes of the retroperitoneum, radical orchiectomy is an important first step in the diagnosis and management of disease.
 Knowing the type of cancer may help guide chemotherapy or radiation treatments.

 The surgery can be performed under general or local anesthetic.
-An approximately 5-10cm incision is made in the groin, just above the pubic tubercle (pubic bone) near the inguinal ligament.
-This incision facilitates access to both the testicle and the proximal inguinal canal.
-The skin incision is relatively painless, so a larger incision should be made to facilitate delivery of a large testicular tumor or to help with access to the spermatic cord.
+An approximately 5–10-centimeter incision is made in the groin, just above the pubic tubercle (pubic bone) near the inguinal ligament.
+This incision facilitates access to both the testicle and the inguinal canal.
 The incision is carried down to the external oblique fascia (the outermost layer of the body wall).
-The external oblique creates a tunnel through which the spermatic cord travels -- a hernia can form when there is weakness in these layers of the body wall.
+The external oblique creates a tunnel through which the spermatic cord travels — a hernia can form when there is weakness in these layers of the body wall.

 Once the testicle and spermatic cord are entirely free from the inguinal canal, the testicle can be removed.
-The spermatic cord should be ligated in two packets - one containing the gonadal artery and one containing the vas deferens (sperm duct) and its associated artery.
-A large, non-absorbable suture should also be tied to the distal spermatic cord to facilitate easy identification in the case that a retroperitoneal lymph node dissection needs to be performed in the future.
 Care should be taken to close the external oblique fascia to the level of the external ring to prevent future hernia.

 The biggest risk of a radical orchiectomy is hematoma (or bleeding into the scrotum).
-It is very common for the scrotum to be bruised, swollen and tender for 2-4 weeks after surgery.
+It is very common for the scrotum to be bruised, swollen and tender for two to four weeks after surgery.
 However, a large, purple-appearing scrotum can indicate a hematoma.
 Hematoma can be prevented with a compressive dressing, tight-fitting undergarments and/or ice packs.

 Ilioinguinal nerve injury can occur if the nerve is damaged during dissection of the spermatic cord.
 This is more common in men who underwent prior inguinal surgery (usually for an undescended testicle or hernia repair) and can occur during dissection or be inadvertently trapped in the closure of the external oblique fascia.
 The deficit is often decreased sensation to the medial thigh, scrotum or base of the penis.
 It is often transient, but can take several weeks or months to improve.

 Inguinal hernia can occur if the external oblique fascia is not closed properly or if the closure breaks down.
-It is important to minimize strenuous activities for 2-4 weeks to prevent development of a hernia.
+It is important to minimize strenuous activities for two to four weeks to prevent development of a hernia.